xianminx/xianminx.github.com/data/blog/2013-02-20-reading-note-Giving-the-User-Control-over-Android-Permissions.md

 _Abstract_

 > In this project, we investigate the possible options for users to restrict application permissions in a more
-> ne-grained way and provide a proof of concept for a command-line tool that can remove permissions from
+> fine-grained way and provide a proof of concept for a command-line tool that can remove permissions from
 > applications before installation.
 We tested our tool with Android 2.2 (Froyo) on an emulated NexusS and a
 > real Samsung Galaxy S GT-I9000.